|

 teaches that “it is appointed unto men once to die and then comes

-at Calvary.
+works.
 This greatest of all gifts – salvation from sin, eternal

 life - is offered to us freely through Christ.
 We must accept it on